 Aim

-Students will undertake a significant body of independent research as an integrated body of creative work supported by an exegesis or equivalent (Option 1) OR an individual research thesis.
+Students will undertake a body of independent research as an integrated body of creative work supported by an exegesis or equivalent OR an individual research thesis.
 The purpose of this research is to demonstrate systematic engagement with contemporary and critical thinking in their chosen field, to demonstrate mastery of theoretically sophisticated knowledge and specialised skills and to confidently articulate the impact and contribution of their work in a wider context.

 Learning Outcomes